kadribicer/ShopWebApp_WebApi/README.md

 * The given scenario is developed not only as a web application but also as a console application.
 - You can access the console application from the link here.
-[API Endpoint](https://github.com/kadribicer/ShopConsoleApp_WebApi).
+[Console Application](https://github.com/kadribicer/ShopConsoleApp_WebApi).